githwxi/ATS-Postiats-contrib/projects/SMALL/JSclock/README.md

 generated from some ATS source.

 You need to install clang and the [emscripten][download-emscripten] compiler.
-If you want to run your compiled javascript programs from a console, you can run them from node.js, which emscripten requires.
+If you want to run your compiled JS programs from a console, you can run them from node.js, which emscripten requires.

 ## Hello, world!

-After installing emscripten, you'll now have a C/C++ compiler that outputs javascript.
+After installing emscripten, you'll now have a C/C++ compiler that outputs JS code.
 For ATS, we'll mostly concerned with the C functionality provided by emcc.
 Make sure emcc is in your path, and try the following small example

     implement main0 () = {
       val () = println!
 "Hello, world!"